 Large offsets, however, from the nominal IF frequency will give an un-symmetric filtering (variation in group delay and different attenuation) of the signal, resulting in decreased sensitivity and selectivity.
-See AN022 CC1020 Crystal Frequency Selection (SWRA070) for more details.

-For IF frequencies other than 300 to 320 kHz and for high frequency deviation and high data rates (typically \geq 76.8 kBaud), the analog filter must be bypassed by setting FILTER_BYPASS = 1 in the FILTER register.
+For IF frequencies other than 300 to 320 kHz and for high frequency deviation and high data rates (typically ≥ 76.8 kBaud), the analog filter must be bypassed by setting FILTER_BYPASS = 1 in the FILTER register.
 In this case the blocking performance at 1 MHz and larger offsets will be degraded.